vipulnsward/instapusher/README.md

 ## Usage

-If you want to deploy to master branch or any branch first go to that branch and then do
+In order to deploy your code first make sure that you are in the branch that you want to deploy.
+Then execute this command.

     instapusher

-It detects a project name and a branch from the git repo.
+It detects project name and a branch from the git repo and starts deploying your project.

 ## Setup Instapusher server